Lilia Tarawa: Biography

+After escaping Gloriavale

 In 2017, eight years after leaving Gloriavale, Tarawa's six younger siblings still lived at home with their parents in Canterbury.
 Her siblings were involved in kapa haka and basketball.
 Tarawa planned on learning about her whakapapa.
 Tarawa says she was discouraged from identifying as Māori but she has since changed her views.
 Tarawa noted that her taua, as well as reconnecting with her grandmother and a few of her Māori family outside of Gloriavale, has allowed her to explore more of her Māori heritage.
 She said "I'd like to learn more about our culture in general.
 Like, what are we passionate about?
 And what iwi are out there, because I know that I'm Ngāi Tahu, but I don't know a lot about other iwi."
 Tarawa now speaks out about female repression within the church.

 Tarawa said she heard that "everything got stricter" after her family left Gloriavale.
 She noted that it was uncommon "for a whole family to leave together", whereas typically the community may see "one or two people running away in the middle of the night, backpack on their shoulders."

-1 News filmed a segment on Tarawa called Finding Lilia.
-Tarawa describes trying to reprogramme her mind after a lifetime of propaganda at Gloriavale.